Winta Zesu

-Winta Zesu (born November 1, 2000) is an Ethiopian model, influencer, YouTuber and actress.
+Winta Zesu (born November 1, 2000) is an Ethiopian influencer and YouTuber.
 She rose to prominence through her satirical rage-bait content on TikTok and YouTube, where she portrays a comedic videos.

 Life and career

-Zesu was on 1 November 2000, in Addis Adaba, Ethiopia and later moved to the United States in 2017 to pursue a college education and later graduated with a pre-medical degree.
+Zesu was on born on the 1st of November 2000, in Addis Adaba, Ethiopia and later moved to the United States in 2017 to pursue a college education and later graduated with a pre-medical degree.
 She first moved to Kentucky for undergraduate school but later relocated to New York City for a gap year before she graduate at school.
 During her gap year, she began posting content online.

-Zesu began her YouTube channel and TikTok account in late 2019, her channel namely "wintazesu" has since amassed around 238,000 subscribers and 237 million total views.
-On TikTok, she's gathered over 760,000 followers with highly engaging, outrage provoking skits for comedic effect.
-Zesu openly describes her work as satire, crafted to provoke strong emotional reactions rage-bait has become her trademark.
+Zesu began her YouTube channel and TikTok account in late 2019, her channel namely "wintazesu" has since reached around 238,000 subscribers and 237 million total views.
+On TikTok, she's gathered over 760,000 followers with outrage provoking skits for comedic effect.
+Zesu describes her work as satire, crafted to provoke strong emotional reactions rage-bait has become her trademark.
 In 2023, she earned approximately $150,000 from engagements and platform monetization.
-In July 2023, she walked for Alvin Valley at Miami Swim Week.
-By 2025, she is one of the Top 50 content creators based in New York.
+By 2025, she wass one of the Top 50 content creators based in New York.